Fereydoun Farrokhzad: Murder and aftermath

-On the evening of August 3, police officers responded to cries for help at the building where Farrokhzad lived, but were unable to identify the apartment where the screams originated from.
+On the evening of August 5, police officers responded to cries for help at the building where Farrokhzad lived, but were unable to identify the apartment where the screams originated from.

 On August 8, 1992, Farrokhzad's body was found in the kitchen of his apartment in Bonn, Germany after neighbours reported barking by his two dogs.
 Farrokhzad had been killed violently, having been stabbed repeatedly in the face and upper torso.
 Many urban legends surround Farrokhzad's death, including the widely repeated myth that he was beheaded.

 Prior to his murder, Farrokhzad had been involved in producing an opposition radio program and, reportedly, received death threats.
 In his show at the Royal Albert Hall in London, he criticised Khomeini and made fun of Khomeini's obsession with sex in his Ressaleh book, which followed death threats and concerns for him.

 According to the U.S. state-funded Voice of America (VOA), the murder was "widely believed to be the work of Iran's Islamic government".

-In March 2025, Mohsen Rafiqdoost, former Minister of the Islamic Revolutionary Guard Corps, admitted that the IRGC had paid Basque separatists to assassinate dissidents abroad, including Fereydoun Farrokhzad.
+In March 2025, Mohsen Rafiqdoost, former Minister of the Islamic Revolutionary Guard Corps, admitted that the IRGC had paid Basque separatists to assassinate dissidents abroad, including Farrokhzad.